Epidemic Spreading with External Agents: Proofs: Upper Bounds for Specific Policies

-\begin{proof} Using the same notation as the earlier proof, we consider the slower, two-phase spreading process, such that $T\leq_{st} T_1 + T_2$: in this case however, phase-$1$ consists of a sequential `seeding' of each subgraph (it is clear that this is stochastically dominated by the greedy subgraph infection).
-Thus $T_1$ now corresponds to the \emph{sum} of $g(n)$ \emph{i.i.d} exponential random variables with parameter $\Omega(L_{\min}(n))$ (i.e., there is no coupon-collector effect), and thus, via standard results, concentrates around around its mean which is $O(g(n)/L_{\min}(n))$.
+The factor of $\log n$ in the bound of the Theorem \ref{thm:genach} is in fact \emph{only due to} the `coupon-collector' effect phase-$1$ time $T_1$; a more refined analysis of the phase-$2$ time $T_2$ shows that if $d(\Pi) = \log n+\omega(1)$, \emph{i.e.} the minimum piece diameter is sufficiently large, then $T_2$ is order-wise $d(\Pi)$ in expectation and \emph{w.h.p.} This is the intuition behind the spreading time bound for the \emph{Greedy Subgraph Infection} policy: given the subgraphs $G_i$, they are infected through sequential greedy (as opposed to \emph{homogeneous}) external infection, i.e., $L(t)$ is concentrated on a single node $j(t)$ within any \emph{maximally healthy} subgraph at time $t$, i.e., one which minimizes $|G_i\cap\mathcal{S}(t)|$. \begin{proof}[Proof of Theorem \ref{thm:GSI}] Using the same notation as the earlier proof, suppressing dependence of variables on $\Pi$ and $n$.
+Again, consider the slower, two-phase spreading process, such that $T\leq_{st} T_1 + T_2$: in this case however, phase-$1$ consists of a sequential `seeding' of each subgraph (it is clear that this is stochastically dominated by the greedy subgraph infection).
+Thus $T_1$ now corresponds to the \emph{sum} of $g$ \emph{i.i.d} exponential random variables with parameter $L_{\min}$ (i.e., there is no coupon-collector effect), and thus, via standard results, concentrates around its mean $\frac{g}{L_{\min}}$.
 To complete the proof, we need to tighten our previous bound for $\hat{T}_2$ (and hence, $T_2$), which, using our previous notation, can be written as:

 \emph{i.e.}, $\hat{T}_2$ is the maximum sum of infection times over all leaves in all trees $W_i$.
-Since the total number of leaves in all the trees $W_i$ is at most $n$, a union bound yields, for any $\alpha >0$,
+Since the total number of leaves in all the trees $W_i$ is at most $n$, a union bound yields, for any $\alpha >0$:

 where all the $Z_i$ are independent Exponential($1$) random variables.
-A Chernoff bounding technique yields
+A Chernoff bound yields:

 where $0 \leq \psi < 1$.
-With $\psi = 1/2$ and any $\alpha > 0$, we have,
+With $\psi = 1/2$ and any $\alpha > 0$, we have:

 Finally, for estimating $\mathbb{E}[\hat{T}_2]$ we have,